kfitzgerald/dirty-points/README.md

 # Changelog

+### v1.6.1 - 2024-12-28 - Timeout functionality change
+- Only disable sources and filters when timeout/duration is above zero

 ### v1.6.0 - 2024-12-21 - Source filter toggling!
 - Changed the OBS mapping modal interface (can now easily pick what you want the mapping to do)
 - Added new source filter toggling option